srogmann/jsmud-analysis/README.md

 The interpreter uses reflection to work on the original objects so one can build an object-tree using the underlying JVM and then execute code working on that tree using JSMUD.

 The purpose is to support the analysis of given Java classes in development stages only.
 Most tests I executed under Java 8 (the release published 2014 which introduced lambda expressions).
-The module system in JDK 9 and later restricts reflective access against JDK-classes so their internal methods can't be called by jsmud.
+The module system in JDK 16 and later restricts reflective access against JDK-classes so their internal methods can't be called by a jsmud outside java.base, see [JEP 396](https://openjdk.java.net/jeps/396) and [JEP 403](https://openjdk.java.net/jeps/403).
 But for example the following code runs in JDK 11.

     final Runnable runnable = new Runnable() {
         public void run() {